7Mcking/KopernikusAutoTest/README.md

 ##### Question 5:Any other comments about your solution?
 * Nothing more.
 I guess I have said enough 😊.
-I hope to hear from you guys soon!
+I hope my sollution impresses you and looking forward to hear from you guys soon!
 Fingers crossed!

 ## Running the Program: